Chris DiBona

-The open source team at Google oversees license compliance and supports the open source developer community through programs such as the Google Summer of Code and through the release of open source software projects and patches on Google Code.
-In his former work on Google's public sector software, he looked after Google Moderator and the polling locations API and election results.

 Before joining Google, he was an editor at Slashdot and co-founded Damage Studios.
 DiBona has a B.S. in computer science from George Mason University and a M.S. in software engineering from Carnegie Mellon University.
 He also co-edited Open Sources: Voices from the Open Source Revolution and Open Sources 2.0.

-He was laid off from Google in January of 2023 as part of Alphabet's workforce reductions.
+He was laid off from Google in January 2023 as part of Alphabet's workforce reductions.

 FLOSS Weekly

 He formerly co-hosted FLOSS Weekly (a podcast that was spun off from the popular This Week in Tech) with Leo Laporte.
 The show premiered on April 7, 2006, and features prominent guests from the free software/open source community.
 He also appeared on This Week in Tech and CrankyGeeks from time to time and was in the documentary Revolution OS.
 On July 29, 2007, Laporte announced that due to commitment issues, DiBona was stepping down as host of FLOSS Weekly.